Diffuse supernova neutrinos at underground laboratories: Diffuse : the essentials

-The matter inside a \sn\ is dense enough (reaching nuclear density in the core, $\rho \simeq 10^{14}~{\rm g~ cm^{-3}}$) to host a thermal population of \ns\ of all species ($\nue, \barnue, \numu, \nutau, \barnumu, \barnutau$) which then diffuse out and reach the Earth, carrying information on the stellar temperature in their nearly thermal energy spectrum, which peaks at $\sim 10-20$ MeV.
+to host a thermal population of \ns\ of all species ($\nue, \barnue, \numu, \nutau, \barnumu, \barnutau$) which then diffuse out and reach the Earth, carrying information on the stellar temperature in their nearly thermal energy spectrum, which peaks at $\sim 10-20$ MeV.
 It is expected that $\nue$ and $\barnue$ have colder spectra than the other species, as they are more strongly coupled to matter (sec. \ref{snspectra}).
 Neutrinos dominate the energetics of a \sn: they carry away about 99\% of the gravitational binding energy released in the collapse, $E_b \simeq 3 \cdot 10^{53}~{\rm ergs}$ ($=3 \cdot 10^{46}$ J), which is roughly equipartitioned between the six \n\ species.

 On the way between their production point and a detector on Earth, the \ns\ undergo redshift of energy and flavor conversion (oscillations), so that the flux of \ns\ (antineutrinos) of a given flavor in a detector is a linear combination of the fluxes of neutrinos (antineutrinos) originally produced in different flavors (sec. \ref{flavconv}).
 If all \sne\ are outside our immediate galactic neighborhood (farther than few megaparsecs), the flux we receive from each of them is practically infinitesimal, but the total, diffuse, flux from all \sne\ combined is in principle observable.
-In terms of the (comoving) \sn\ rate, $R_{ SN}(z)$, the diffuse flux of $\barnue$ in a detector at Earth, differential in energy, surface and time, is given by: \be \Phi_{\bar e}(E)=\frac{c}{H_0}\int_0^{z_{ max}} R_{ SN}(z) F_{\bar e}(E^\prime) \frac{{d} z} {\sqrt{\Omega_{ m}(1+z)^3+\Omega_\Lambda}}~ \ee (see e.g. \textcite{Ando:2004hc}), where $F_{\bar e}(E^\prime)$ is the contribution of an individual supernova, inclusive of neutrino oscillations and of the redshift of energy, $E' = E(1+z)$, and differential in $E^\prime$. $\Omega_{ m}$ and $\Omega_\Lambda$ are the fractions of the cosmic energy density in matter and dark energy respectively; $c$ is the speed of light and $H_0$ is the Hubble constant. $z_{max}$ is the maximum redshift for which there is substantial star formation, $z_{max} \sim 5$ (sec. \ref{snrate}).
+In terms of the (comoving) \sn\ rate, $R_{ SN}(z)$, the diffuse flux of $\barnue$ in a detector at Earth, differential in energy, surface and time, is given by: \be \Phi_{\bar e}(E)=\frac{c}{H_0}\int_0^{z_{ max}} R_{ SN}(z) F_{\bar e}(E^\prime) \frac{{d} z} {\sqrt{\Omega_{ m}(1+z)^3+\Omega_\Lambda}}~ \ee (see e.g. \cite{Ando:2004hc}), where $F_{\bar e}(E^\prime)$ is the contribution of an individual supernova, inclusive of neutrino oscillations and of the redshift of energy, $E' = E(1+z)$, and differential in $E^\prime$. $\Omega_{ m}$ and $\Omega_\Lambda$ are the fractions of the cosmic energy density in matter and dark energy respectively; $c$ is the speed of light and $H_0$ is the Hubble constant. $z_{max}$ is the maximum redshift for which there is substantial star formation, $z_{max} \sim 5$ (sec. \ref{snrate}).